Ern-st/dt-helm-charts/charts/tenant-base/chart/README.md

 # Tenant-base
 The tenant base helm chart is a chart that give an easy all in one place to make deployments.
 It is only designed to make deployments and the resources that could be useful for deployments, like configmaps, pvc's etc.

+## Release Notes
+This section will describe the changes done in each helm chart release
+### 0.11.0
+- Added [ingress functionality](../docs/deployment.md#ingress) so tenants can now create ingress resources

 ## How to install locally
 If you have a local kubernetes cluster, created with for example minikube or KinD, you can install the helm chart the following way:
 ```